jyu12/mern_project/Notes.md

 * routes for different resources are sperated in their own folders All it's doing is just return json files to the front-end for example:
-...api
+- api
-......users.js will return the resources related to users.js, i.e authentication, permissions etc etc
+    - users.js will return the resources related to users.js, i.e authentication, permissions etc etc
-......profiles.js location, name, experience etc etc
+    - profiles.js location, name, experience etc etc
+- client
+    - React app folder
+- validation

 ### Types of requests
 Common ones
 * 200 - OK
 * 400 - Validation error
 * 404 - Resource not found
-* 500 - server erros
-* 304 - redirects

 ## The front-end
 Each resources will have their components in react that have their own HTML and CSS.